EPCCed/Activities/Activities/MessagePassingSort/Readme.md

 implement this type of algorithm starts counting from zero).
 You have to proceed with the algorithm in two phases:

-Get each even numbered partipant to compare the highest number they with have lowest number the person on the right has which means odd numbered participants must turn to the pepole on their right and compare thir lowest number with the highest number the person on the right has.
+Get each even numbered participant to compare the highest number they with have lowest number the person on the right has which means odd numbered participants must turn to the people on their right and compare their lowest number with the highest number the person on the right has.
 If the lower number is higher than the high number then swap otherwise do nothing.
 If you are on of the participants standing at the ends and you have no participant on your left or your right do